smastrom/react-rating/README.md

 }
 ```

 Whenever a new rating is set, the state/UI is updated.
-It is less verbose and React also keeps stable the setter during re-renderings.
+It is less verbose and the setter is also kept stable by React during re-renderings.

 ### Custom logic / state